Hi everybody, 大家好. 欢迎收看今天的成长汉语. Thanks for joining us for today’s episode of Growing up with Chinese.

 The costumes of 北京 opera performer wears are stunning to say the least*1.
 Now even the more simple costumes are full of embroidery and bright colors.
 Getting dressed and applying your makeup can take upwards of two hours can you imagine?
 Now this is in large part do to makeup and hair.

-Now depend on the role you play, you might have different patterns to paint on your face that identifies you as a good guy or bad guy.
+Now depending on the role you play, you might have different patterns to paint on your face that identifies you as a good guy or bad guy.
 A spirit or a living being, a king or a servant, a monkey, yes like Monkey King, or a human.

 Now as far as hair goes, well, let’s just say that between wigs, individual hair pieces, decorated hair jewels, and ornaments, hats, feathers, headdresses, you’re looking at pounds of weight on your head.
 So much so, the many 北京 opera performers struggle with headaches in the first few years of practice.
 But boy*2, are they beautiful.